pathoam/solana/bench-exchange/README.md

      ratios are represented as fixed point numbers.
 The fixed point scaler is defined in
      [exchange_state.rs](https://github.com/solana-labs/solana/blob/c2fdd1362a029dcf89c8907c562d2079d977df11/programs/exchange_api/src/exchange_state.rs#L7)
+- Order Requests
+  - A Solana transaction sent by the owner of an exchange account and executed by the exchange, resulting in the creation of an Order.
+It has these components:
+    - Offer - the contract address of an asset and an amount of the asset for sale by the maker
+    - Accept - the contract address of a asset and an amount of the asset accepted as compensation by the maker
+    - Expiration - a unix timestamp denoting the time of expiration of the order
+    - Execution options - optional parameters for trade clearing/settlement
-- Trade request
+- Offer/Accept
-  - A Solana transaction executed by the exchange requesting the trade of one type of token for another.
-Trade requests are made up of the token pair, the direction of the trade, quantity of the primary token, the price ratio, and the two token accounts to be credited/deducted.
-An example trade request looks like "T AB 5 2" which reads "Exchange 5 A tokens to B tokens at a price ratio of 1:2"  A fulfilled trade would result in 5 A tokens deducted and 10 B tokens credited to the trade initiator's token accounts.
-    Successful trade requests result in a trade order.
+  - An AssetAmount (improve name) consists of an asset as identified by its contract address and an amount of that asset in base units (lamports)
+  - The Offer and Accept fields should be populated by between 1 and n AssetAmounts where n is a small number (10?)
+  - for efficient handling and execution, should be 1:1, 1:n, or n:1, not n:n
-- Trade order
+- Orders
-  - The result of a successful trade request.
-Trade orders are stored in accounts owned by the submitter of the trade request.
-They can only be canceled by their owner but can be used by anyone in a trade swap.
+  - The result of a successful order request.
+Orders are stored in accounts owned by the submitter of the order request.
+They can only be canceled by their owner but can be used by anyone in a match.
 They contain the same information as the trade request.
 - Price spread
   - The difference between the two matching trade orders.
 The spread is the